 Total Credits: 2 including 2 CTA/CXT Boundaries/Ethics/Jurisprudence

-This registration is for in-person attendance for this course at the December Seminar.
+This registration is for attendance for this course at the December Seminar.

 CTA/CXT Boundaries, Ethics & Jurisprudence hrs.
 3pm-5pm CT